lordsngrmkr/sam-demo-oauth/readme.md

 ```

 3. Update the config.coffee file pointing to your host and port (defaults are 'localhost' and 3000)
    You can also add a custom server by uncommenting the custom environment section, and setting the host for the samUrl.
-   Then add the custom environment to the list of available environments.
+See configuration for details.
 4. Run the application using

 ```